edgedb/rfcs/text/1008-tls-and-alpn.rst

 EdgeDB is not limited to only these two for future possibilities):

 * ``edgedb-binary``: The EdgeDB binary protocol
-* ``http``: HTTP-based protocol, including the server system API, and extensions like EdgeQL over HTTP, GraphQL over HTTP and the Notebook.
+* ``http/1.1``: HTTP-based protocol, including the server system API, and extensions like EdgeQL over HTTP, GraphQL over HTTP and Notebook.

-The client (including the language bindings and the REPL) should choose between ``edgedb-binary`` and ``http`` during TLS handshake based on the scenario in which the user is using the client.
-If the client didn't join the protocol negotiation (e.g. using curl to access the server stats endpoint), the server will fallback to ``http`` - then it is literally just HTTPS.
+The client (including the language bindings and the REPL) should choose between ``edgedb-binary`` and ``http/1.1`` during TLS handshake based on the scenario in which the user is using the client.
+If the client didn't join the protocol negotiation (e.g. using curl to access the server stats endpoint), the server will fallback to ``http/1.1`` - then it is literally just HTTPS.

     Note: the server cannot tell if the client asked for a protocol that is not supported by the server, or didn't join the ALPN at all.
-The server will use ``http`` for both cases.
+The server will use ``http/1.1`` for both cases.
 However if the client asked for a specific protocol, it must check the ALPN result and raise an error if the result is not the expected protocol.

 The EdgeDB server will no longer check the magical first-byte to switch between HTTP protocol and the binary protocol - it is fully replaced by